The 1962 forgery of the Caesarea inscription

 Note: Bibliography is at the end of this series of posts.

-Not only two, but three different plaques
+Not one, not two, but three different plaques

 This series of posts, under the heading “New light…” continues the discussion begun by Enrico Tuccinardi relative to the so-called Caesarea inscription.
 The inscription is significant for several reasons, one being its claimed relation to the settlement of Nazareth.
 Here I propose to proceed step by step in a study of the inscription, continuing from Mr. Tuccinardi’s article and leading to startling new conclusions.
 It should be noted that this sort of commentary is hardly likely to be published in any scholarly journal, and hence this website is a perfect venue for such alternative views to reach an interested readership.
 The conclusions below have a bearing on the history of Nazareth, but they also offer a unflattering commentary on the tendentious manner in which archaeology is sometimes conducted in the land of Israel, even by well-respected scholars.